Syltic/.github/profile/README.md

 ## The company has been temporarily closed due to the large amount of orders.

-> I will learn how to manage the first after that I will think about opening it.
+> I will learn how to manage the first after that I will think about opening it again.